 Peggy and Paul graciously gave us permission to share this insulated cover idea with you.

-Homemade Insulated Cooler Cover
+Homemade Insulated Cover for Cooler

 The construction of this Reflectix cooler cover is easy.
 It requires just a few supplies and takes around 20-30 minutes to create.